 Still, the ideal life that even most women desired was still a family life.
 Young women dated and petted, but that was considered acceptable only if it ended up in marriage.
 Likewise, working women were accepted only as long as they would stop working once they got married and leave the business of earning money to their husbands.
-This led to women’s work be considered temporary and never supposed to led to a full blown career.
+This led to women’s work to be considered temporary and never supposed to lead to a full-blown career.
 Enthused upon as they were, women professionals were still rare in the extreme.

-Most women who worked in the Twenties weren’t young modern girls in search of independence, but daughters and wives of working class families trying to make ends meet.
-These women invariably got the lower jobs for the lower wages and all of their earnings went straight into the family budget.
+Most women who worked in the Twenties weren’t young modern girls in search of independence, but daughters and wives of working-class families trying to make ends meet.
+These women invariably got lower jobs for the lower wages, and all of their earnings went straight into the family budget.
 There wasn’t much glamour about it, any way you looked at it.

 As wild as flappers looked, and as true as it is that they broke with the past in many ways, their expectation for their future was still very similar to their mothers’: get a good marriage (although a more companionable one) and be a good mother and housekeeper.

-There was in fact a great social pressure on this, and once again, the new ways and possibilities were greatly glamorized.
+In fact, there was great social pressure on this.
+Once again, the new ways and possibilities were greatly glamorized.

 So yes, a new breed of women stepped on stage in the Twenties, but this was more of a mixed bag that it’s often considered.